Bounds on expected propagation time of probabilistic zero forcing: Introduction

 In Section \ref{prelim} we give some more definitions from \cite{GH} related to propagation time, and we also introduce the statistical tools that we will be using in the subsequent proofs.

-In Section \ref{radius} we prove that for a connected graph $G$ of order $n$ and radius $r$ that This improves on the bound due to Geneson and Hogben in \cite{GH}.
-We also construct an example that proves tightness of this bound up to a constant.
-In particular, there exists a constant $c > 0$ such that for all positive integers $r, n$ with $2r+1 \le n$, we can find an example of a connected graph $G$ on $n$ vertices with radius $r$ such that
+In Section \ref{radius} we prove that $\ept(G) = O\bigp{r\log\frac{n}{r}}.$ This improves on the bound $\ept(G) = O(r\log^2 n)$ from Theorem \ref{GHThm} (d) due to Geneson and Hogben \cite{GH}.
+We also prove tightness of this bound up to a multiplicative constant for a family of graphs.

-In Section \ref{size}, we derive explicit upper and lower bounds for the expected propagation time of an arbitrary graph $G$ over $n$ vertices.
-First, we prove that for any connected graph $G$ of order $n.$ This improves on the bound due to Chan et al.\! in \cite{sniped}, and is asymptotically tight up to a multiplicative factor of $(1+o(1))$ for certain families of graphs.
-We then derive explicit lower bounds for the expected propagation time of a set $S$ of vertices in a connected graph $G$ and use this to show that We also derive as a corollary that the throttling number has the lower bound It is known (\cite{sniped}, Theorem 3.1) that $\ept(K_n) = \Theta(\log \log n)$, where $K_n$ is the complete graph on $n$ vertices.
-However, the result of \cite{sniped} does not directly imply that $\ept(G) = \Omega(\log \log n)$, as there exist families of graphs such that removing edges actually decreases the expected propagation time \cite{sniped}.
+In Section \ref{size}, we prove the upper bound $\ept(G) \le \frac{n}{2} + O(\log n)$ for the expected propagation time.
+This improves on the bound $\ept(G) \le \frac{e}{e-1}\cdot n$ of Theorem \ref{snipedThm} (b) due to Chan et al.\! \cite{sniped}, and is asymptotically tight up to a multiplicative factor of $1+o(1)$ for the path graph by Theorem \ref{GHThm} (a).
+We then prove an explicit lower bound $\ept(G) \ge \log_2 \log_2 (2n)$ for the expected propagation time of $G$.
+We also derive as a corollary that the throttling number has the lower bound $\thpzf(G)\ge \log_2 \log_2 (2n).$ This lower bound is tight up to a multiplicative constant for the complete graph $K_n$ by Theorem \ref{snipedround2Thm} (a).

-Finally, in Section \ref{Conclusion}, we provide some further open problems and conjectures related to the expected propagation time of certain families of graphs.
+In Section \ref{Conclusion}, we provide some further open problems and conjectures for expected propagation times of different graph families.